Isolated schools: Out on a limb

-This research paper explores the relationship between school performance and relative geographical isolation in England, defined as the straight-line distance to the next nearest secondary school.
+This research paper explores the relationship between school performance and relative geographical isolation in England.

 The research particularly looks at how this relates to the GCSE attainment of students in receipt of Free School Meals (FSM students).
 It establishes a correlation between poorer outcomes for FSM students and relative geographical isolation.

 Download a PDF of the report here.

 - As relative geographical isolation of schools increases, the average attainment of FSM students decreases.